traghav/supplychainscoop.github.io/_posts/2018-09-04-charles-dhl.md

 Charles has also travelled to 111 countries.
-To know which the 111th country is a lot of other stuff, listen on…
+To know which the 111th country is, and lot of other stuff, listen on…

 <iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/494950935&color=%235ba28e&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>